Azure/azure-data-lake-store-python/docs/source/index.rst

 Although users can generate and supply their own tokens to the base file-system class, and there is a password-based function in the ``lib`` module for generating tokens, the most convenient way to supply credentials is via environment parameters.
-This latter method is the one used by default in both library and CLI usage.
+This latter method is the one used by default in library.
 The following variables are required:

 * azure_tenant_id
 * azure_username